Skip to content

 WheelPower – organise fun, introductory and competitive events for disabled children and adults.
 They list sports and where you can find your nearest centre to play them.
 They also run a number of events, including youth sport camps.

-Disability Shooting Great Britain – opportunity for disabled people to practise target shooting at Stoke Mandeville.
+Disability Shooting Great Britain – offer opportunities for disabled people to practice target shooting at Stoke Mandeville.
 There are also a number of regional Hub Clubs, but available facilities and levels of coaching vary.
 See the website for more information about these, or about the possibility of target shooting at Stoke Mandeville.